Anonymous6281/composer-assistant-anonymous-RPR/README.md

 # composers-assistant-REAPER

+7/11/2023: This repository will no longer be updated.
+All future updates will be available at https://github.com/m-malandro/composers-assistant-REAPER

 Welcome to the repository for Composer's Assistant for REAPER.

 Please watch this video to learn how Composer's Assistant works: https://www.youtube.com/watch?v=S9KdNztChx0